c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

-* The network bandwidth is limited, so client have to minimize the size of parameters and return values.
+* The network bandwidth is limited, so clients have to minimize the size of parameters and return values.
-* The network latency exists, so client have to use maximum timeouts when calling methods.
+* The network latency exists, so clients have to use maximum timeouts when calling methods.
-* The network can fail, so client may throw a network-related exception.
+* The network can fail, so clients may throw a network-related exception.
-* The network can *partially* fail, so client have to use retries, and server should be idempotent.
+* The network can *partially* fail, so clients have to use retries, and servers should be idempotent.

 #### The problem